 Little things mean a lot in writer-director Tom McCarthy’s delightful relationship drama about disparate people who connect through an abandoned New Jersey train depot.
 The Station Agent centers on dry-humored train enthusiast and dwarf Fin (Peter Dinklage), hunky Latino hot dog vendor Joe (Bobby Cannavale), and scatterbrained artist Olivia (Patricia Clarkson), but the entire SAG award-nominated cast enlivens McCarthy’s nuanced script with their actions as much as their words.
 One scene calls for budding pals Fin, Joe, and Olivia to share beef jerky during a summer walk.
 Another finds Joe trying in vain to share solitary Fin’s footrest.
 They’re a curious, embraceable bunch whose chemistry feels contagious… EXTRAS …as the commentary track makes radiantly clear.
 The director and cast chat enthusiastically about Clarkson’s naturally rosy lips, Cannavale’s improvised dialogue, and Dinklage’s intrepid train chasing, from a lawn chair strapped inside Joe’s hot dog truck.

-Genre: Drama; Starring: Bobby Cannavale, Patricia Clarkson, Peter Dinklage, Raven Goodwin, Michelle Williams; Director: Thomas McCarthy; Author: Thomas McCarthy; Release Date Wide: 10/17/2003; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Miramax
+Genre: Drama; Starring: Bobby Cannavale, Patricia Clarkson, Peter Dinklage, Raven Goodwin, Michelle Williams; Director: Thomas McCarthy; Author: Thomas McCarthy; Release Date Wide: 10/17/2003; Runtime (in minutes): 88; MPAA Rating: R; Distributor: Miramax

 Posted January 17 2015 — 6:16 AM EST

 - Bruce Jenner confesses Kim Kardashian was the first to know

 - Kanye West helped Kim Kardashian accept Bruce Jenner